gecrooks/modern-python-template/README.md

 7.)
 Over on github, create a pull request to merge into the master branch

 8.)
 Wait for the integration tests to pass.
-If they don't, fix them, and then go back to step 1.
+If they don't, fix them, and then go back to step 4.

 9.)
 Squash and merge into the master branch on github.
 Squashing merges all of our commits on the branch into a single commit to merge into the master branch.
 We generally don't want to pollute the master repo history with lots of micro commits.
 (On multi-developer projects, code should be reviewed.
-Somebody other than the branch author approves the changes before the final merge into master. )
+Somebody other than the branch author approves the changes before the final merge into master.)

 10.)
 Goto step 1.
 Back on our local machine, we resync master, create a new branch, and continue developing.